 These items can be recycled, reused or donated elsewhere.

-Our Collection Facilities accepts all kinds of electronics for recycling, including TVs (limit 2/day), desktop computers, laptops, monitors, keyboards and peripherals, printers, modems, tablets, e-readers, satellite TV equipment, networking equipment, cables, cell phones, video game systems, etc.
+Our Collection Facilities accept all kinds of electronics for recycling, including TVs (limit 2/day), desktop computers, laptops, monitors, keyboards and peripherals, printers, modems, tablets, e-readers, satellite TV equipment, networking equipment, cables, cell phones, video game systems, etc. If it plugs in, we probably accept it!

 Do not place scrap metal in drop-off or curbside recycling bins.
 Placing scrap metal in with your curbside items is dangerous to the recycling plant and the workers.
-Recycle car parts, metal cord and rope, wire hangers and scrap pieces at a local yard.
-Appliances and hot water tanks can also be recycled at a scrap yard.
+You can recycle car parts, metal cord and rope, wire hangers, appliances, hot water tanks, and scrap pieces at either of our Collection Facilities, or at a local scrap yard.

 Shredded paper should not be placed in drop-off or curbside recycling bins.
 Shreds are too small to be sorted properly at the materials recovery facility (MRF) that receives your recyclables.
 It falls through the recycling plant's fast-moving conveyor belts and ends up in the trash.

-The District offer FREE Paper Shredding events for residents each April.
-There are local vendors who will shred paper year-round for a fee (around $1.00/lb).
+The District offer FREE Paper Shredding events for residents each April-May.
+There are local vendors who will shred paper year-round for a fee (charged by the pound).
 Click for more information.

 Do not include clothing and fabric in drop-off or curbside recycling bins.
 Cloth is a tangler that will tie up the sorting equipment at the recycling facility.
 Donate usable clothing, fabric and other textiles to a charitable organization.
 Good, usable clothing can be dropped off at a collection bin or store that is operated by local charities.

 Plastic bags, mesh food bags, pet food bags and plastic film should NOT be placed in drop-off or curbside recycling bins.
 Bags and film get tangled in the sorting machines at the recycling facilities and cause major problems for the recycling process.
 Plastic shopping bags can be recycled at many retail locations.
-Check with your local store to confirm the types plastic bags and film they will accept as the list may vary.
+Check with your local store or click on "Learn More" section below for stores accepting plastic film and the types of materials they will accept.

 Furniture in good condition can be donated to local community service organizations such as St. Vincent De Paul Society or Habitat for Humanity Restore.
 Furniture that is broken, ruined or unusable call your waste hauler or take to transfer station or landfill.